Launch our Satellite Tracker!

 But while ISS is the brightest humanmade object orbiting our planet, others rival it for personal significance.
 The Hubble Space Telescope, though more difficult to see, has taken some of the most iconic images we have of the cosmos.

 Predict when and where to view the International Space Station and the Hubble Space Telescope using S&T's Satellite Tracker.

 You can see exactly when three of bright satellites will be visible from your location using our Satellite Tracker.

 Select your city (or enter your latitude and longitude) and time zone and it will calculate potential passes for the next three days.
 You can even save your observing location for use at a later time.
-To view passes of the International Space Station, Hubble Space Telescope, or Tiangong 1, select ISS, HST, or TG1, respectively, from the satellite dropdown menu.
+To view passes of the International Space Station or Hubble Space Telescope, select ISS or HST from the satellite dropdown menu.
 This program will also show you in real time where the satellites are over Earth.
 The current position of the selected spacecraft is shown, plus its ground track over the next hour at 5-minute intervals.
 The gray oval shows where the satellite is presently above the horizon.
 When you look at the results, "Local Time" is the instant the satellite first becomes visible and is listed for your time zone.
 "Duration" indicates the length of each sighting in minutes.
 "Max. elevation" is how high the satellite will get above your horizon (90° is overhead).
 To see the spacecraft, look in the direction indicated by "Approach" at the given time.
 Weather permitting, you should see a slowly and steadily moving "star."
 The "Departure" entries indicate where the spacecraft will be when it vanishes from sight.
 Sometimes an appearance or disappearance occurs well up in the sky when the satellite emerges into sunlight or slips into Earth's shadow, respectively.